Our next sale date will be Saturday, March 11, 2023

 Directions: [NOTE: We highly recommend NOT using GPS as several customers have gotten stuck when it took them on minimum maintenance roads.]
 From Guide Rock, NE: One mile north of G.R. is the intersection of Hwys.
 136 and 78.
 From that intersection drive 3 miles west on Hwy.
 136 to Road 1900.
 Turn north and drive 5 miles to Road M; you will see a large white building to the east, that is where the auction will be.
 From Red Cloud, NE: Drive 7 miles east on Hwy.
 136 to Road 1900.
 Turn north and drive 5 miles to Road M. You will see a large white building (auction site) to the east.
 If you are coming south on Hwy 78 you can turn west on Road N (8 miles south of Hwy 4), drive 3 miles on gravel to 1900 then turn south and drive 1 mile to Road M. The auction will be held in a relatively new multi-purpose building on our place.

-Viewing: The bulls and bred heifers are available for viewing anytime at our homeplace from now until sale day.
+Viewing: The bulls and bred heifers are available for viewing anytime at or near our homeplace from now until sale day.
 They will be penned and sorted early on the morning of sale day to be more easily viewed.
 Each animal will have an ID number and a blue lot number.
 The animals will sell in lot number order.
 The animals will not leave the pens during the sale.
 We will show a video of each animal during the sale.

 Auction Format: We will have a cowboy style auction.
 Though this format still moves very quickly you will not hear a bunch of chatter that you can’t understand or have ring men yelling at you when there is a bid.
 There will be no rafter bids.